Too many certificate authorities

 There are 650 organizations capable of producing signatures accepted by your popular browsers.

 CRL and OCSP are supposed to provide revocation services.
 If the OCSP lookup times out, then browsers carry on anyway.

 The unsafe bridge from HTTP to HTTPS

-At the moment in time when a client is redirected from non-TLS HTTP to HTTPS there is a window of attack.
-Take a look at response below
+At the moment in time when a browser is redirected from non-TLS to TLS there is a window of attack.
+Take a look at this response:

 curl -I http://dvikan.no/ HTTP/1.1 301 Moved Permanently Server: nginx/1.6.0 Date: Wed, 21 May 2014 13:31:02 GMT Content-Type: text/html Content-Length: 184 Connection: keep-alive Location: https://dvikan.no/

-My blog is fully served over HTTPS and I redirect all traffic towards port 80 over 443.
+My blog is fully served over HTTPS and I redirect all traffic from port 80 to 443.

 However, an attacker can simply strip away the

 Location: https://dvikan.no/ and